 What is the Autism Spectrum Test by IDRlabs?

 The Autism Spectrum Test is an online tool designed to assess the presence and severity of Autism Spectrum Disorders.
 It combines insights from various previous research efforts into a single, comprehensive test.
 The test evaluates autism spectrum characteristics across ten domains.
 These domains are Depression, Fixation, and Abnormal/Flat Speech.
 It also assesses Noise Sensitivity and Social Difficulties.
 Additionally, it includes Anxiety, Abnormal Posture, and Poor Eye Contact.
-Tics and Fidgets, as well as Aggression, are also evaluated.
+Tics, fidgets, and aggression are also evaluated.

 Who can take this test?

 The test is open to anyone interested in understanding their position on the autism spectrum.
-However, it is important to note that this test is intended for educational purposes only.
+However, it is essential to note that this test is intended solely for educational purposes.
 It cannot provide a definitive diagnosis or assessment of your condition.

 Where can you take this test?